davidgiga1993/mixing-station-docs/docs/batch-edit.md

 # Batch edit

-Depending on your mixer, various parameters can be viewed and edited in bulk across channels.
+Various mixer parameters can be viewed and edited in bulk across channels.
 This applies to most settings accessible in the channel view and the channel strip.

 Some example use cases:
 - Toggling insert activation for a range of channels